RSS

 • Kubernetes versions 1.22 and 1.23 are now supported.

-• An optional cronjob for the falco-rules-installer, which runs once a month, can now be created through the Installer values file.
+• An optional cronjob for the falco-rules-installer, which runs once a month, can now be created through the installer values file.

 • Users operating their own ingress controller, such as Rancher, are no longer need to manually create Ingress Objects Go HTTP APIs.
 Note that the Collector uses TCP and will need external configuration.